AxelThevenot/Genetic_Algorithm/README.md

 ![](Evolution.png)

-First of all there is the selection process.
+Firstly there is the selection process.
 It is a selection according to the best individuals of a generation.
 The selection process in an algorithm can be done by several ways :
 * Proportionate to the cost/fitness : each individual has a weight proportionate to its cost or fitness.
 The selection is done by choosing randmly individuals according to their weigth.
 It is an usual way to do the selection.
 Yet this selection process in some case can approach [local optimum](https://thinkingandcomputing.com/posts/genetic-algorithms-neural-networks.html) without reaching the global one.
 * Proportionate to the rank : this process is really similar to the previous one.
 It sorts the individuals according to their cost or fitness.
 The each individuals has a weight proportionate to their rank.
 The worst has a 1 weight, the second worst has a 2 weight, ..., the best has a N weight.